ijjk/notion-blog/readme.md

 **Live Example hosted on ZEIT**: https://notion-blog.now.sh/

-## Getting started
+## Getting Started

 To view the steps to setup Notion to work with this example view the post at https://notion-blog.now.sh/blog/my-first-post or follow the steps below.

-## Creating your pages table
+## Creating Your Pages Table

-To create your pages table you need to create a new page in Notion and add a table as an **inline table not a full page table** to that page.
-Make sure it is an inline table or querying the data won't work correctly
+### Using the Pre-Configured Script

+1. Create a blank page in Notion
+2. Clone this repo `git clone https://github.com/ijjk/notion-blog.git`
+3. Install dependencies `cd notion-blog && yarn`
+4. Run script to create table `NOTION_TOKEN='token' BLOG_INDEX_ID='new-page-id' node scripts/create-table.js` See [here](#getting-blog-index-and-token) for finding the id for the new page

+### Manually Creating the Table

+1. Create a blank page in Notion
+2. Create a **inline** table on that page, don't use a full page table as it requires querying differently
+3. Add the below fields to the table

 The table should have the following properties: